mmloveaa/alexa-quote-of-the-day/README.md

-#Sample AWS Lambda function for Alexa
-A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a skill for the Amazon Echo using the Alexa SDK.

-## Concepts
+## About this Skill
-This simple sample has no external dependencies or session management, and shows the most basic example of how to create a Lambda function for handling Alexa Skill requests.
+It allows a user to pick one of three categories to obtain a random quote The three categories are focus, success and dirty

 ## Setup
 To run this example skill you need to do two things.
 The first is to deploy the example code in lambda, and the second is to configure the Alexa skill to use Lambda.
+[AWS Lambda](http://aws.amazon.com/lambda)

 ### AWS Lambda Setup
 1. Go to the AWS Console and click on the Lambda link.
 Note: ensure you are in us-east or you won't be able to use Alexa with Lambda.